RichardoMrMu/yolov5-fire-smoke-detect/README.md

 You can see video play in [BILIBILI](https://www.bilibili.com/video/BV1VT4y1975b), or [YOUTUBE](https://www.youtube.com/watch?v=5Ysqc5bWhBM).

+If you want to try to train your own model, you can see [yolov5-fire-smoke-detect-python](https://github.com/RichardoMrMu/yolov5-fire-smoke-detect-python).
+Follow the readme to get your own model.

 ## Requirement
 1. Jetson nano or Jetson Xavier nx
 2. Jetpack 4.5.1